ntu-nail/MH6812/README.md

 # Intended Learning Outcomes

 In this course, students will learn state-of-the-art deep learning methods for NLP.
 Through lectures and practical assignments, students will learn the necessary tricks for making their models work on practical problems.
-They will learn to implement, and possibly to invent their own deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).
+They will learn to implement and possibly invent their own deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).

 **Our Approach**

-- Thorough and Detailed: How to write from scratch, debug and train deep neural models
+- Thorough and Detailed: How to write from scratch, debug, and train deep neural models

-- State of the art: Most lecture materials are new from research world in the past 1-5 years.
+- State of the art: Most lecture materials are new from the research world in the past 1-5 years.

 - Practical: Focus on practical techniques for training the models, and on GPUs.

-- Fun: Cover exciting new advancements in NLP (e.g., Transformer, BERT).
+- Fun: Cover exciting new advancements in NLP (e.g., Transformer, ChatGPT).

 # Assessment Approach

 **Weekly Workload**

 - Lecture and/or tutorial and/or practical problems implemented in PyTorch.
-- There will be NO office hour.
+- There will be NO office hours.
 - There will be ***10%*** marks for class participation.

 **Assignments (individually graded)**

-- There will be two (2) assignments contributing to ***2 * 20% = 40%*** of the total assessment.
+- There will be two (2) assignments contributing to ***2 * 25% = 50%*** of the total assessment.
 - Students will be graded individually on the assignments.
 They will be allowed to discuss with each other on the homework assignments, but they are required to submit individual write-ups and coding exercises.

 **Final Project (Group work but individually graded)**

-- There will be a final project contributing to the remaining 50% of the total course-work assessment.
+- There will be a final project contributing to the remaining 40% of the total coursework assessment.
-  - ***1–4*** people per group
+  - ***3–5*** people per group
-  - Project proposal: ***5%***, presentation: ***10%***, report: ***35%***
+  - Presentation: ***15%***, report: ***25%***
-- The project will be a group or individual work depending on the student’s preference.
-Students will be graded individually.
+- The project will be group work but the students will be graded individually.
 The final project presentation will ensure the student’s understanding of the project

 # Course Prerequisites

-- Proficiency in Python (using numpy and PyTorch).
-There is a lecture for those who are not familiar with Python.
+- Proficiency in Python (using Numpy and PyTorch).
 - Linear Algebra, basic Probability and Statistics
 - Machine Learning basics